Brent Michael Davids: Early life

 Brent Michael Davids was born in Madison, Wisconsin, but his family moved to Chicago during his early childhood.
 His father worked in the telephone business while also being a skilled craftsman outside of work.
 His mother was a piano teacher and choral director.
 Early in life, Brent studied piano and music theory under the rigorous training of his mother.
-Concurrently.
-He would learn about telecom and audio technology as well as crafting metal, glass, and crystal.
+Concurrently, he would learn about telecom and audio technology as well as crafting metal, glass, and crystal.
 In his education prior to college, Brent played a trombone and flute while also budding his early skills as a composer.
 His early experience and influence of his parents would help shape his future success.

 Education

-Upon completing high school, Brent Michael Davids went to Northern Illinois State University, graduating with a B.M. in music composition in 1981.
+Upon completing high school, Brent Michael Davids went to Northern Illinois University, graduating with a B.M. in music composition in 1981.
 During this time, he also crafted his first designs for his signature quartz flutes.
 Soon after, he earned his M.M. degree in music composition from Arizona State University in 1990.
-He pursuing an M.A. in American Indian religious studies from Arizona State University.
+He pursued an M.A. in American Indian religious studies from Arizona State University.

-Some of his other studies include Robert Redford Sundance Institute for film score and Stephen Warbeck.
+Some of his other studies include Robert Redford's Sundance Institute for film score and with film composer Stephen Warbeck.